 In order to further increase the security of energy supplies in Europe, from 2011 to 2015 NET4GAS carried out additional projects aimed at enhancing reverse flow capacities in the West-East direction and improving connections with underground gas storage facilities as well as with neighbouring transmission system operators.

-NET4GAS continues to play an active role in connecting and integrating European gas markets, especially through its North-South corridor projects, enabling the connection of the Czech transmission system to new supply routes and sources of natural gas.
+NET4GAS continues to play an active role in connecting and integrating European gas markets, enabling the connection of the Czech transmission system to new supply routes and sources of natural gas.